 Last weekend I attended the Music Teachers Association annual conference and I had a great time.
-As a member of the MTA I look forward to this event and I always leave feeling so glad I went.
+As a member of the MTA I look forward to the MTA Conference and I always leave feeling so glad I went.

 What is the Music Teachers Association?

 I guess the title says it all really!
 MTA is a membership association that brings together music teachers, visiting music staff and music administration staff.
 It is really for anyone who works in music education and there are also corporate members.
 Check out the website for more information – www.musicteachers.org